3 Reasons Behind Low Completion Rates of Online Courses

 E-learning has a much larger barrier to communication than traditional face-to-face learning.
 Online learners often have that fear of isolation.
 Yes.
 They are on their own with a lack of peers collaboration and limited support from instructors.
 Unless it’s a virtual classroom with live-session where teacher and students communicate with each other through a screen, most stuck with studying alone.
 There is much more interaction in traditional classes that we get used to for years.
 Simple and natural things like raising a hand if you have a question, going to your professor’s office for further clarification or joining study groups with peers are almost unavailable in online classes.
 Technology is supposed to bring people closer despite their geographic distance but has such specific limitation.

 Nowadays, such connection is replicated by many tools allowing the students to discuss the lessons and ask the lecturers to clarify a problem.
 This solution enhances student’s learning experiences but doesn’t complete solve the problem.
+Online study needs to be more interactive.
+Students should not only communicate with each other but also build their own network and virtually join the community with realistic values.

 Online courses are mostly designed for students to study at their own pace.
 This grants them total control of how, where and when they study.
 It is one of the most advantages of technology in education but has a deadly weakness in strong reliance on students’ attitude towards learning.
 Online course lacks accountability.
 No one checks on how students complete their tasks and there is no punishment for absence or slack-off during a lesson.
 The Internet has millions of distractions and social media is one of the most factors contributing to their lack of focus on online learning.
 Online learning may sound tempting at first when they could cut down costs on training and receive all the convenience of free time and distance learning, however, if one cannot control their time and management to the courses well, he is more likely to drop out.

 Online courses should be designed to keep students’ focus also.
 Concentration, whether it is an online or face-to-face class, is key to student’s completion and success.
 Fortunately, attitude is not something beyond our control.
-We have that power to produce courses with
+We have that power to produce courses with more engaging value that overcomes the distractions.
+There are lots of tools to enhance engagement and give students better experiences than watching a long video of lecturer talking or reading full-of-text documents.
+A small change in lesson plan like adding animated learning videos could make big difference.

 Don’t be afraid!